-As the first hosepipe ban in England since 2012 comes into effect, we look at easy ways to save water and outline exactly what you can and can't do
+As the first hosepipe ban in the UK since 2018 comes into effect, we look at ways to save water and outline exactly what you can and can't do

 READ MORE: Glass and mirrors linked to house fires